 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MISSISSIPPI:

 SECTION 1.
-This act shall be known as the "Evelyn Gandy Fair Pay Act."
+This act shall be known and may be cited as the "Mississippi Voter Protection Act."

 SECTION 2.
 Whenever the Attorney General or an aggrieved person institutes a proceeding under any statute to enforce the voting guarantees of the fourteenth or fifteenth amendment, the court shall authorize the appointment of examiners by the Secretary of State to serve for the period of time and for the political subdivisions as the court determines to be necessary to enforce the voting guarantees of the fourteenth or fifteenth amendment.
 The examiners shall be appointed as part of an interlocutory order if the court determines that the appointment of the examiners is necessary to enforce the voting guarantees of the fourteenth or fifteenth amendments or as part of any final judgment rendered due to the court finding that violations of the fourteenth or fifteenth amendment, which justify equitable relief, have occurred.
 The court need not authorize the appointment of examiners if any incidents of denial or abridgement of the right to vote on account of race or color, or incidents in contravention of the voting guarantees provided by federal and state law have been few in number and have been promptly and effectively corrected by state or local action, the continuing effect of the incidents has been eliminated, and there is no reasonable probability of their recurrence in the future.